NunoMCSilva/Hack/README.md

 Nand2Tetris course and as a simple project to learn about emulation.

 It's still a work in progress.
+Under debugging.

 Thanks to Noam Nisan and Shimon Schocken for releasing their course online under a Creative Common